 While a static web server delivers the content to the browser as it is, a dynamic web server updates data before delivering it.

 Apache is a popular open-source web server from the Apache Software Foundation.
 It was developed by Robert McCool in C and XML in 1995.
-Apache is based on a process-driven model wherein every request results in the creation of a new thread.
-The modular design of Apache allows you to scale individual resources easily.
+Apache is based on a process-driven model, wherein every request results in the creation of a new thread.
+Its modular design allows you to scale individual resources easily.
 With minimal configuration, you can manage even large traffic.
 It works on MacOS, Windows, and Linux environments.
 However, Linux is the most preferred environment for Apache.

 While it uses a file system to process static content, dynamic content is processed within the server.
-Using .htaccess files, you can perform additional configurations to the server settings.
+Using .htaccess files, you can configure the server settings further.
 Security is good.
 It offers support via IRC, Stack Overflow, and mailing lists.

 NGINX is another popular web server called ‘Engine X.’ Developed by Igor Sysoev in 2004, NGINX quickly became popular.
 It operates on an event-driven model wherein thousands of requests are processed within a single thread, delivering more with minimal resources.
 It uses PHP to serve static resources and serves static content 2.5 times faster than Apache.
 Dynamic content is served via external processes.
 Regarding interpreting requests, Apache passes the file system location while NGINX passes the URI.
 This feature extends the NGINX capability as a load balancer, HTTP Cache, and proxy server.